robotpy/robotpy-docs/install/computer.rst

 .. note:: installation via pip typically requires internet access

 RobotPy requires Python 3.7/3.8/3.9/3.10/3.11 to be installed on your computer.
-We no longer support 32-bit installations of Python, you must have a 64-bit python installed.
+We no longer support 32-bit installations of Python except on ARM coprocessors, you must have a 64-bit python installed.

 * `Python for Windows <https://www.python.org/downloads/windows/>`_
 * `Python for macOS <https://www.python.org/downloads/mac-osx/>`_